cosmos72/stmx/README.md

-  Note: on some Common Lisp implementations (ABCL and possibly others) slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kinds of errors on transactional classes.
+  Note: on some Common Lisp implementations (ABCL and possibly others) slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kind of errors on transactional classes.
-  Even though usually this problem can be usually at least *partially* fixed with implementation-specific options, it is recommended to use `slot-value` to read and write the slots of transactional classes or, even better, a macro that can be defined to use either `slot-value` or slot accessors.
+  Even though usually this problem can be usually at least *partially* fixed with implementation-specific options, it is recommended to use `slot-value` instead of slot accessors to read and write the slots of transactional classes or, even better, a macro that can be defined to use either `slot-value` or slot accessors.

 - `ATOMIC` is the main macro: it wraps Lisp forms into an atomic transaction then executes them.
 For example, defining